This post may contain affiliate links. Please see my disclosure policy for details.

 In 1804, gunpowder engineers Hay and Merrick established a Gunpowder Mill at Roslin Glen.
-In the 19th century, waterwheels were a great energy source to product the gunpowder.
+In the 19th century, waterwheels were a great energy source to produce the gunpowder.
 So, Roslin Glen with the, flowing River North Esk, provided the perfect location!

 Over time the Roslin Glen Gunpowder Mill grew to be the largest in Scotland.
 It provided gunpowder for the mining and quarrying industries.
 It also provided munitions for the Second World War and others.
 It remained opened until 1954 after 150 years.

 Today, the Roslin Glen Country Park encompasses the Roslin Glen Gunpowder Mills but the remains are only a tiny part of what it once was.
 The most in tact of the ruins is Gunpowder Mill 4 and featured in the Outlander TV series.

 Other historical facts about Roslin Glen Country Park is that the linens worn by Queen Victoria were bleached on its bleach fields and a carpet factory was established by Richard Wytock in 1868.